syncfusion-content/blazor-docs/blazor/maps/state-persistence.md

 ## State Persistence

 State persistence allows the Maps to retain the current model value in the browser cookies for state maintenance.
-This action is handled through the `enablePersistence` property which is set to **false** by default.
+This action is handled through the `EnablePersistence` property which is set to **false** by default.
 When it is set to **true**, some of the Maps component model values will be retained even after refreshing the page.

 ```cshtml
 @using Syncfusion.Blazor.Maps